Casehero

 B. Using the net present value rule (NPV), which proposal(s) do you recommend?

-4. New investment opportunity generates positive CFs with a PV of $210,000.
+- New investment opportunity generates positive CFs with a PV of $210,000.
 Initial required investment = 110,000.
 Will raise necessary capital with new shares.
 All potential buyers of shares are fully aware of the value and cost of the project and are willing to pay “fair value” for the new ordinary shares of VAI.
-Which is the NPV of the project?
+What is the NPV of the project?

 B. At a “break-even” production of roughly 300 units, did Lockheed really break even in value terms?